-Thomas Zwick is author or co-author of over 200 technical papers and 20 patents.
-Together with his team he received over 10 best paper awards on international conferences.
+Thomas Zwick is author or co-author of over 400 technical papers and 20 patents.
+Together with his team he received over 20 best paper awards on international conferences.
 He served on the technical program committees (TPC) of several scientific conferences.
 In 2013 Dr. Zwick was general chair of the international Workshop on Antenna Technology (iWAT 2013) in Karlsruhe and in 2015 of the IEEE MTT-S International Conference on Microwaves for Intelligent Mobility (ICMIM) in Heidelberg.
 He also was TPC chair of the European Microwave Conference (EuMC) 2013.
-In 2017 he will be General TPC Chair of European Microwave Week.
+In 2017 he was General TPC Chair of European Microwave Week.
 From 2008 until 2015 he has been president of the Institute for Microwaves and Antennas (IMA).
 T. Zwick became selected as a distinguished microwave lecturer for the 2013 – 2015 period with his lecture on “QFN Based Packaging Concepts for Millimeter-Wave Transceivers”.
 Since 2017 he is member of the Heidelberg Academy of Sciences and Humanities.
 In 2018 Thomas Zwick became appointed IEEE Fellow, since 2019 he is member of acatech.

 Thomas Zwick has experiences in